So you are looking to hire someone to join your stellar team? And you have already posted the job to LinkedIn or other hiring sites?

 Perfect.
 You did the absolute minimum, have fun fighting for a great candidate with every other business.

 But that approach MUST be effective if so many companies are doing it, right?
 Well, only if you ignore that the average time to hire a candidate has DOUBLED in the past four years.
+And if you’re a startup, it can be even harder to recruit top talent.
 So not really that effective at all.

 Plus we have already seen that many unqualified job seekers frequent LinkedIn.